saucelabs/sauce-docs/docs/error-reporting/project-setup/storage-sampling.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Popular games or applications can see volumes of 1,000,000 submitted crashes a week with average attached object files (i.e. dumps or attachments) ranging from 15-20MB.
-Storing all these objects can easily fill up 17.5TB of storage every week, or 200TB for 90 days retention of data.
+Popular games or applications can see volumes of 1,000,000 submitted crashes a week with average attached object files (i.e. dumps or attachments) ranging from 15-20 MB.
+Storing all these objects can easily fill up 17.5 TB of storage every week, or 200 TB for 90 days retention of data.

 When a fingerprint has large numbers of objects, storing most objects beyond a certain amount, generally a few dozen, adds little value.
 Backtrace offers storage sampling to control object storage with respect to a unique combination of fingerprint and optional specified attribute values.